Trust Issues In A Relationship: Sources And Mental Health Effects

 We would recommend that you treat your partner as innocent till proven guilty.
 This may be a time for a non-confrontational conversation where you can try to get clarification on whatever you have a problem with.
 Think of the implications to your relationship if they find out you suspect them and they haven't done anything wrong, If there weren't trust issues before, there likely would be some now.

-Work through trust issues in online couples therapy
+Work through trust issues with online therapy

 Whoever says relationships are a breeze doesn't know what they are talking about., Even the most tight-knit couples have to face challenges of trust issues in their relationship.
 Strong relationships aren't supposed to be a breeze; they should challenge both partners to grow and improve the way they communicate.